UK Family Law

 Meaning of EEA Family Permit

-An EEA Family Permit is a legal document which allows non EU citizens to come to the UK.
+An EEA Family Permit is a legal document that allows non-EU citizens to come to the UK.
 Permits are issued on the fulfilment of the below requirements:

-If the non-EU partner has spent 4 years and 11 month on an EEA Family Permit in the UK and they are still in a relationship with their EU partner, they become eligible to apply for Indefinite Leave to Remain in the UK.
+If the non-EU partner has spent 4 years and 11 months on an EEA Family Permit (EEA Family Permit Requirements) in the UK and they are still in a relationship with their EU partner, they become eligible to apply for Indefinite Leave to Remain in the UK.

-EEA Family Permit has different kind of requirements for non-EU citizens who are outside the UK..
+The EEA Family Permit has different kinds of requirements for non-EU citizens who are outside the UK.

 Enquiry Form